 4 minute read

-As most marketers are well aware of: Facebook is making significant changes to what users will see on their News Feed.
+Social media and referral marketing play really well together and as most marketers are well aware of: Facebook is making significant changes to what users will see on their News Feed.
 Before your ad team erupts in chaos about how terrible this announcement is for brands, publishers and other third-party players, let’s take a look at how your company’s referral program can actually use this new algorithm to its advantage.

 “Help us connect with each other” - let that sink in.

 Broadly speaking, the algorithm change means that brands and professional pages (with more than 500,000 likes) will be “down ranked” in an effort to prioritize content and show users more of what their actual friends and family are sharing.

 Mark Zuckerberg knows brands and ad agencies will find a way to stay top-of-mind, tip-of-tongue with consumers.
 What Zuckerberg knew 20 years ago and continues to bet on in the future is the empowerment of the individual.
 Allow as many individuals all over the world to establish - and maintain - meaningful connections with others, and everyone wins.

 But if everyone wins, why are so many brands, agencies, and advertisers freaking out?

 Because they haven’t figured it out yet.
 They would prefer to keep doing things the established, pay-to-play way.